RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 ### Trace Priority
 ![tracepriority](https://media.discordapp.net/attachments/1106792336668753971/1184909090649030696/ruan_mei_trace_priority_1.png?ex=658daf95&is=657b3a95&hm=ff8a43e1028f1d84d5d9f6cf67265a81c1d6e7d70cd5a6c0fd7806f93d8366d0&=&format=webp&quality=lossless&width=1438&height=375)

-Ruan Mei's value comes from her ultimate and skill.
-As a Harmony character, she is not focused on dealing high amounts of damage.
-Rather, she focuses on buffing her own allies.
-Ruan Mei's ultimate and skill boost her allies' damage; her ultimate increases the RES PEN(1) of her allies, and her skill increases the overall damage and weakness break efficiency of her allies.
-Therefore, those are her two most valuable traces.
+Ruan Mei's value comes from her ultimate and her skill.
+As a Harmony character, she focuses on buffing her allies rather than dealing high amounts of damage.
+Her ultimate and skill boost her allies' damage, her ultimate increases the RES PEN(1) of her allies, and her skill increases the overall damage and weakness break efficiency of her allies.
+This causes these two traces to be her most valued traces and the ones that should receive the most priority.
 { .annotate }

 1. RES PEN is short for **resistance penetration**.
 What is RES PEN and how does it work?
 Check out the Trace Overview below and read more about it in her Ultimate description!